Saveability

 The Scanning Experience

 The core interaction is the barcode scan.
 We designed it to be fast, forgiving, and reassuring—critical for in-store usage where users feel self-conscious scanning products in public.
+When a product scores poorly, we don't just tell users—we help them find better options.

 💡 Design Insight